FudanVI/benchmarking-chinese-text-recognition/README.md

 ## Highlights
 :star2: All datasets are transformed to lmdb format for convenient usage.

-:star2: The experimental results of all baselines are available and stored in txt format.
+:star2: The experimental results of all baselines are available at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/predictions) with format (*index* *[pred]* *[gt]*).

-:star2: The code and trained weights of TransOCR (one of the baselines) are available for direct use.
+:star2: The code and trained weights of TransOCR (one of the baselines) are available at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/model) for direct use.

 ## Updates
-Jan 1, 2022: This repo is made publicly available.
+Jan 2, 2022: This repo is made publicly available.

-Nov 31, 2021: The paper is submitted to arXiv.

 Nov 26, 2021: We upload the lmdb datasets publicly to Google Drive and BaiduCloud.